-The Official North Carolina Wood-Destroying Insect Information Report (Form No. WDIR 100), adopted by the Structural Pest Control Committee, is used for reporting the presence or absence of wood-destroying insects in structures for sale.
-A person must be licensed by the Structural Pest Control Division to issue this report.
-It is the only form which is legal for this purpose and is issued on almost every residential structure sold.
-Therefore, it is especially important that home-buyers, lenders and other interested individuals understand the scope and limitations of this form.
+The North Carolina Official Wood-Destroying Insect Information Report

+(Form No. WDIR 100), adopted by the Structural Pest Control Committee, is used for reporting the presence or absence of wooddestroying insects and their evidence in structures for sale.
+To issue this report an individual must be licensed by the North Carolina Department of Agriculture & Consumer Services, Structural Pest Control Division or work for someone who is licensed to perform structural pest control work.
+It is the only form that is legal for this purpose and is required on almost every residential structure sold.
+Therefore, it is especially important that homebuyers, lenders and other interested individuals understand the scope and limitations of this form.